• Skip to primary navigation

 Depending on what dish you are preparing, you may even want to add garlic or onion.

 • Key Characteristics: Tomato paste is thick and concentrated, providing a deep tomato flavor and richness.
-It is a suitable substitute for San Marzano tomatoes when you desire a more robust taste in your recipes.
+It is a suitable substitute for San Marzano tomatoes when you desire a more strong taste in your recipes.

 • Proper Ratio: Use a smaller amount of tomato paste compared to San Marzano tomatoes.
 Adjust the quantity based on your recipe requirements, as it is highly concentrated.